badgeteam/ESP32-platform-firmware/documentation/The team/_index.md

 ## Sebastian Oort
 Sebastian: our team lead and twitter god.

-He does both marketing and the leadership required to turn a bunch of volunteers into a functional development team.
+He provides us with excelent marketing, finds sponsors and has the leadership skills required to turn a bunch of volunteers into a functional development team.

 ## Bas van Sisseren
 Jack of all trades, master of e-inks.